dhaneswarmahali/My-odoo14-Project/README.md

 # My-odoo14-Project
-This is my fisrt odoo14 Project.
+This is my first odoo14 Project.